catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 Availability zones
 ==================

-The Catalyst Cloud does not use availability zones as a construct for high-availability within regions.
+The Sky TV does not use availability zones as a construct for high-availability within regions.
 Instead, it uses server groups with anti-affinity polices to ensure compute instances are scheduled in different physical servers.